Improving Mapper's Robustness by Varying Resolution According to Lens-Space Density: Convergence to the Reeb Graph

 In the remainder of this section, we will assume that we've reduced the kerneled cover zigzag persistence module by removing all such isomorphic terms.
 In particular, we assume therefore that each $V_k$ contains a critical point of $f$. \end{remark}

-For a square kernel, where $\cV$ is the pullback cover, this is isomorphic to the cover zigzag persistence module $\mathrm{CZZ}(f,\cU)$. \begin{proposition} Let $X$ be a topological space with Morse-function $f$, and covers $\cU$ and $\cV$ as in the definition above.
+For a square kernel, where $\cV$ is the pullback cover, this is isomorphic to the cover zigzag persistence module $\mathrm{CZZ}(f,\cU)$. \begin{proposition} Let $X$ be a topological space with Morse-type function $f$, and with open covers $\cU$ and $\cV$ as in Definition \ref{def:kczz} above.
 Then $\mathrm{LZZ}_0(\cdbMMap,\bar{f})$ and $\mathrm{KCZZ}(f,\cV)$ are equal as zigzag persistence modules. \end{proposition} \begin{proof}

 Let $m$ be the number of critical points of $(\cdbMMap, \bar{f})$, so that $\mathrm{LZZ}_0(\cMMap, \bar{f})$ contains $2m+1$ terms.
 By the definition of $\bar{f}$, these can occur only at vertices of $\cdbMMap$, which are connected components of open sets in $\cV$.
 Therefore, if $\bar{f}$ has a critical point at a vertex $v^i_j$ inside set $V_i$, then $V_i$ contains a critical point of $f$.
 This implies that there are at least $m$ many $V_i$ containing critical points, and therefore $\mathrm{KCZZ}(f,\cV)$ has at least $2m+1$ terms.